domijin/LibertyEarth/Execution.md

 ## Initial Design of Execution

-A toy model to crowd-form a collaborative team before tools and methodologies are developped.
+A toy model to crowd-form a collaborative team before tools and methodologies are developed.

 - General Interest